MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/4-exercise-add-new-razor-page.md

     - A `<table>` element is created to display the list of pizzas.
     - A `<thead>` element is created to hold the table header.
-    - The `@foreach` statement iterates over the list of pizzas.
+    - The `@foreach` statement inside the `<tbody>` iterates over the list of pizzas.
         - The `Model` property refers to the `PizzaListModel` object that was created in the code-behind file.
         - The `PizzaList` property refers to the `PizzaList` property that was defined in the code-behind file.
     - Each iteration of the `@foreach` statement creates a `<tr>` element to hold the pizza data:
         - Razor syntax is used to display the pizza data in the `<td>` elements.
 This syntax is used to display the properties of the `Pizza` object that's stored in the `pizza` variable.
         - `Price` is formatted using C# string interpolation.
-        - A ternary operator is used to display the value of the `IsGlutenFree` property as "✔️" or a blank cell.
+        - A ternary expression is used to display the value of the `IsGlutenFree` property as "✔️" or a blank cell.
         - A form is created to delete the pizza.
             - The `asp-page-handler` attribute indicates that the form should be submitted to the `Delete` handler in the code-behind file.
 You'll create that handler in a later unit.
             - The `asp-route-id` attribute indicates that the `Id` property of the `Pizza` object should be passed to the `Delete` handler.

 1. Save the file.
 In the browser, the Pizza List page refreshes with the list of pizzas.

 Good work!
 You've created a Razor page that displays a list of pizzas.
-In the next unit, you'll learn about tag helpers and page handlers..
+In the next unit, you'll learn about tag helpers and page handlers.